Collywobbles007/FootballOnline/README.md

 Footballl Superstars and Stiker Superstars were unique online football games played in 3rd person mode.
 Unlike games such as the FIFA Football and Pro Evolution Soccer, the player only controls their own player - all other players are controlled by other people or AI.
 The goalkeepers are always AI controlled.

-This project is developed in Unity and uses Photon Fusion to provide online gaming functionality.
+This project is developed in Unity (last tested with version 2021.3.19f1) and uses Photon Fusion to provide online gaming functionality.
 A good knowledge of both of these will be required to enable you to make use of this project.

 The project can be run in either Server or Client mode.
 This is determined at runtime based on parameters provided on execution.
 A sample .bat file for running in Server mode is provided.